Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 For patients diagnosed with stomach cancer, a vital research enterprise allows Kellogg patients access to the latest drugs and treatment options, as well as a wide array of clinical trials, both at NorthShore and through the University of Chicago, where more than 800 of our attending physicians hold academic appointments.
 NorthShore's experts in stomach cancer are active participants and leaders in regional and national research, academic and advocacy organizations.

 NorthShore’s nationally recognized Electronic Medical Record (EMR) system offers a data warehouse that enables physicians and researchers to integrate molecular and genomics data with clinical data to determine a patient’s best course of stomach cancer treatment.
 This information—specific to each patient—helps create an individually tailored treatment plan based on the patient’s genetic makeup and type of cancer.
-This analysis, through our Center for Biomedical Research Informatics, is yielding new insights into complex diseases and identifying opportunities to improve patient outcomes, as well as addressing the risk factors in individual and family medical histories.
+This analysis is yielding new insights into complex diseases and identifying opportunities to improve patient outcomes, as well as addressing the risk factors in individual and family medical histories.

 Our extensive tumor bank supports both tumor profiling and the effort by NorthShore’s Center for Molecular Medicine to develop an early warning system for this often deadly disease.